 Computers can tell you who will get diseases

-Computers can help humans to accurately estimate disease risk
+Computers can help us to accurately estimate disease risk

 I don’t know

 Explanation: Again, computer modeling can tell us a lot, but C is wrong because no amount of modeling can tell us who will or will not get diseases.
 The answer is far too absolute.
 A, B and D are all things that computers and modeling can and do assist with.